Broadbeach, Queensland

-The Broadbeach stretch was originally coastal forest.
-This gradually became sandy plains because of sand mining in the early 20th century.
-Development in the area today mostly incorporates low rise structures, consisting of single bedroom houses and apartment blocks.
-Much of the suburb consists of canal waterways, including Lake Intrepid that are linked to the Nerang River.
-The suburb contains a major road intersection between Nerang - Broadbeach Road and the Gold Coast Highway.

 History

 For thousands of years prior to British colonisation the Broadbeach area was home to the Kombumerri clan of Aboriginal Australians.
 A large burial ground of these people, which was in use from around 1,300 years ago up til the 1800s, was located at nearby Mermaid Waters.

 In circa 1924, 70 allotments were advertised as "Mermaid Beach Estate" located at Mermaid Beach and Broadbeach to be auctioned by R. G. Oates Estates.
 The estate map has 3 estates for sale at Mermaid Beach and Broadbeach.
 The estates were divided in two by the "New Coastal Road" running through the Gold Coast.

 While residential housing lots were selling successfully in the state government developed Broadbeach township from 1934, and the area had good bitumen roads that were described as 'speedways' in newspaper reports, it wasn't until the construction of Lennon's Broadbeach Hotel (now the site of the Oasis Hotel and Shopping Centre) in 1955–1956 that development of the area as a holiday destination began to increase.

 Broadbeach State School opened on 16 May 1960.